-Peter and Paul’s cathedral was the first building in St.Petersburg and the heart of the city.
-There are several museums inside the complex but if you don’t have much time for exploring them just to walk on the old cobblestone streets, listen to the carillon bells of Peter and Paul’s Cathedral is definitely one of Saint Petersburg must do.
+Peter and Paul’s Cathedral was the first building in St.Petersburg and the heart of the city.
+There are several museums inside the complex but if you don’t have much time for exploring them just walking on the old cobblestone streets while listening to the carillon bells of Peter and Paul’s Cathedral is definitely a must do in Saint Petersburg.

-Russian Museum, unlike the Hermitage, contains only Russian art mainly painting and some sculpture.
-Here you can see a history of Russian art in progress from the first icons to the masterpieces of Malevich and Kandinsky.
+The Russian Museum, unlike the Hermitage, contains only Russian art, mainly paintings and some sculptures.
+Here you can see the history of Russian art in progress from the first icons to the masterpieces of Malevich and Kandinsky.

 24 hours in Saint Petersburg Itinerary

-To make sure you get as much as possible from your day stay start your itinerary from early morning.
+To make sure you get as much as possible out of your day trip, start your itinerary from early morning.
 For the start, you can go on a bus tour or boat tour in St. Petersburg.
-Both go through the city center, the bus tours work as a traditional hop on hop off, when the boats cruise for about 2 hours non stop along the city rivers.
+Both go through the city center, the bus tours work as a traditional hop on hop off when the boats cruise for about 2 hours non stop along the city rivers.
 You get a very different perspective of the city and its sights from the water.
 I’d suggest on a nice sunny day take a boat trip and on a cloudy rainy day go on a bus tour.